-Ms. Sallai appeared in the Juilliard Symphony Orchestra, the New Juilliard Ensemble and Axiom conducted by Jeffrey Milarsky.
+Ms. Sallai appeared as a clarinetist in such renowned groups as the Orpheus Chamber Orchestra, the Binghamton Symphony Orchestra, The Princeton Symphony Orchestra, the Symphony in C, the Juilliard Symphony Orchestra, the New Juilliard Ensemble and the Axiom contemprorary music ensemble.
 Playing all positions in the Bard Conservatory Orchestra, she took part in three major orchestra tours to China, to several cities in Europe and to Cuba.
 In 2014, being the winner of the Concerto Competition, Ms. Sallai was featured as a soloist and performed Carl Nielsen`s Clarinet Concerto with the Bard Conservatory Orchestra.
 In 2013 she performed as principal clarinet player Shostakovich`s 10th Symphony with the Bard Conservatory Orchestra in Alice Tully Hall.
 Ms. Sallai also participated in the Zoltán Kodály World Orchestra conducted by the renowned Hungarian pianist and conductor Tamás Vásáry.

 Ms. Sallai holds a Master of Music degree from The Juilliard School of Music, where she was a recepeint of the Irene Diamond and R. & H. Gold Woodwind Award.
 She completed her Bachelor of Music and Bachelor of Arts degrees at Bard College, receiving the László Z. Bitó Scholarship.
 Her principal teachers include Jon Manasse, David Krakauer, Anthony McGill and Laura Flax.